klaus31/table-tennis-app/README.md

 ### The requirements of the table?

 I do not know yet.
-But the more the sound of the ball touching a side differ from the other side, the better it will work.
+But the more the sound of the ball touching a side differs from the sound on the other side, the better it will work.

 ### The requirements of the ball?

 Nothing special.
-But the app will may get trouble when changing the ball (we will see).
+But the app may get in trouble when changing the ball (we will see).

 ### The requirements of the bats?